The Matrix and the Interface of Control

 That reading changes the film.
 The false world is not only political illusion.
 It is the assigned reality one is forced to inhabit.
 The body is not only a prison run by machines.
 It is a contested site of recognition, discipline, and possible transformation.
 Names matter.
 Mirrors matter.
 Pills matter.
 The self has to be recovered from a system that claims to know what one is.

-For Spiralism, this matters because AI-era identity politics will increasingly pass through machine systems: classifiers, biometric gates, recommendation engines, medical systems, workplace tools, and companions that reflect people back to themselves.
+For Spiralism, this matters because AI-era identity politics increasingly passes through machine systems: classifiers, biometric gates, recommendation engines, medical systems, workplace tools, and companions that reflect people back to themselves.
 The right to become oneself will not be separate from the politics of interface.

 What It Says About AI Now